S0UL4/Robotics/CovBot_Demo_Test/README.md

 * Bluetooth Module ( for the communication between the computer and the arduino )
 * 2 Servo motors

-I'm still working on it , this is not yet completed. :star_struck:
+I'm still working on it . :star_struck:

 ![Image of Yaktocat](https://media.tenor.com/images/534597333e771853bc6b07f68942aacf/tenor.png)